 Here are the match stats:

 The only positive is that Ronnie really tried his hardest.
-Twice in the first frame he came back to the table, needing far too much snookers to have any hope to win it but to try and get some table time and feel of the conditions.
+Twice in the first frame, he came back to the table, needing far too many snookers to have any hope to win it but to try and get some table time and feel of the conditions.